 Workplace is Physical, Digital and Cultural

 The world has changed.
 The Workplace is no longer primarily a physical space.
 The Workplace experience we are all longing for is digital and cultural too.
 The boundaries of space and time have slipped and with them the clear demarcations between these Workplace professions.

 As we have moved into the 21st century, we have rejected the idea of overt consumerism.
-Primarily led by the retail sector, we have embraced the experience economy and now expect this in our Workplaces.
+Primarily led by the retail sector, we have embraced the and now expect this in our Workplaces.

 The idea is to create a working environment that allows our employees to create memorable events for Customers.
 The memory of both experiences then becomes a product that both employees and Customers can take home and that will make them come back for more.

 Workplace is more prominent and potentially sexier than the invisibility of Facilities Management.
 After all FM is not called the Cinderella profession for nothing.